 |

-For additional early music festivals and faires not listed here, visit Early Music America.
+For additional early music festivals and faires not listed here, visit Early Music America and (especially for events outside of North America) Goldberg.

 For the current month's early music events listings, go here.